 Corporations with a registered seat or place of management based in Germany are subject to unlimited tax liability in Germany.
 Non-resident corporations are only taxed on their German-sourced income.
 The income of a corporation is qualified as business income that is subject to corporate tax and municipal trade tax at an approximate total rate of 30%.
 The corporate tax rate (including a solidarity surcharge) stands at 15.825%.
 A special tax rate applies for shares held in other corporations.
-Dividends received (as of 1 March 2013, only where the shareholding exceeds 10%) and capital gains recognised from the disposal of shares are tax-exempt, although 5% of the proceeds are deemed non-deductible expenses, resulting in an effective tax rate of 1.5%.
+Dividends received (as of 1 March 2013, only where the shareholding exceeds 10%) and capital gains recognised from the disposal of shares are tax-exempt, although 5% of the proceeds are deemed non-deductible expenses, resulting in an effective corporate tax burden of approximately 0.7%.

 Municipal trade tax rates range from 13% to 17%, depending upon the municipality the business operates in.
-For trade tax purposes, capital gains from the sale of shares are generally tax-exempt, whereas dividends received from a German-located corporation are only tax-exempt if the shareholding amounts to at least 15% (10% if the shareholding is received from an EU company).
+For trade tax purposes, capital gains from the sale of shares are generally taxexempt, whereas dividends received from a German-located corporation are only tax-exempt if the shareholding amounts to at least 15% (or 10% if the shareholding is received from an EU company).
+However, 5% of the proceeds are deemed nondeductible expenses, resulting in an effective trade tax burden of approximately 0.7%.

-However, regarding capital gains it is being discussed that the tax exemption for capital gains for corporate income tax as well as trade tax purposes will only apply for shareholdings of at least 10% in future.
+However, it is being discussed that the tax exemption for capital gains for corporate income tax, as well as trade tax purposes, will only apply for shareholdings of at least 10% in future.